 The pair met as teenagers while attending the National Youth Music Theatre before they started dating and got married.
 Together, the couple has four children and live in the San Fernando Valley in Southern California.

-David Oyelowo’s Net Worth
+What is David Oyelowo’s Net Worth?

 David Oyelowo is said to have a net worth of around $6 million which he earned from his various roles in the entertainment industry.
 That amount will definitely increase in the coming years as the London Academy of Music and Dramatic Art school graduate, whose awards nominations have surpassed his actual number of wins, continues to work hard to enshrine his talent among other Hollywood greats of African origin.